A Review of Indoor Millimeter Wave Device-based Localization and Device-free Sensing Technologies and Applications: Influence of mmWave channels

 \subsection{Models for mmWave channels}

 Because \ac{mmw} propagation channels differ from microwave channels, we need to redefine or rather add certain parameters for \ac{mmw} channel modeling.
 As mentioned in~\cite{shafi_5g_2017}, \ac{mmw} channels require 3D modeling of azimuth as well as elevation spreads, inclusion of temporal/spatial/frequency consistency and multipath cluster based modeling.
 These have further impact when we consider positioning and localization.
 Prevalent models for \ac{mmw} are \acp{gscm} that imitate the propagation environment with stochastic processes, and create a 3D map.
 To correctly reproduce the wireless environment, parameter values need to be extracted from the channel impulse response of real time measurements done using a channel sounder.
+An extensive review of propagation chacteristics at \ac{mmw} frequencies is available in~\cite{salous_millimeter-wave_2016}, which also provides a summary of channel sounder measurements and relevant channel models.
 The \ac{3gpp} defined different environments for \ac{mmw} channel modeling, these include Urban Macro, Urban Micro, Indoor Office and Rural Macro.
 Several outdoor and indoor measurements are available, but for this paper we compare large-scale parameter values for an indoor office scenario listed in Table~\ref{models}.

 Prominent channel models have been developed for the above mentioned scenarios based on measurements done in each of them.
 Some key results have already been discussed, but we also observe that cluster-based multipath channel components have been modelled, in order to specifically account for an indoor office environment.
 Also, as can be seen from the table, the angular spread is no longer limited to the azimuth plane.